 - Distributing assets.
 The executor is responsible for transferring ownership of estate assets to beneficiaries or heirs.
 This is one of the last steps in the probate administration process.
 Note that if debts and expenses exceed assets, there will not be anything left in the probate estate to distribute, regardless of what the will says.

-Problems During Probate
+Problems During Probate in Kentucky

 While there are definite steps that that the executor must follow, there also may be unexpected issues.
 One issue might be addressing probate disputes that can lead to litigation.
 Probate litigation occurs when there is a disagreement among parties that gets to the point that the parties must litigate the issues in court.
 There are a wide range of issues that may be the center of probate litigation.
 However, they generally center of issues related to the will, the executor, claims against the estate, or the questions about inheritance rights.